Dylan McDermott: Career

 Beginning in 2009, McDermott starred in the TNT drama Dark Blue, playing a veteran cop who heads a squad of undercover LAPD officers.
 The show ran for two seasons, each consisting of ten episodes.
 In 2011, McDermott starred on American Horror Story on FX as Ben Harmon, a psychologist and cheating husband.
 He returned to the second season as a new character due to the series' anthology format, this time portraying Johnny Morgan.
 In 2012, he appeared in three films: The Campaign, playing Tim Wattley, a campaign manager, The Perks of Being a Wallflower, as the father of main character Charlie (Logan Lerman), and Nobody Walks, as Leroy.
-He appeared in the action thriller Olympus Has Fallen as a treacherous Secret Service Agent who helps a group of terrorists seize control of the White House.
+He appeared in the action thriller Olympus Has Fallen (2013) as a treacherous Secret Service Agent who helps a group of terrorists seize control of the White House.

 In May 2013, McDermott launched his first photography exhibition in Montreal, Quebec, Canada, at Avenue Art Gallery as part of a collaboration with art agent Marina Cutler.
-The exhibition, titled The Dylan Project, Make some Noise!, tied his support for The V-Day Organization and love of photography together as the project is a way to bring attention and funds to this organization that supports women in various ways who have suffered violent acts of aggression.
+The exhibition, The Dylan Project, Make some Noise!, tied his support for The V-Day Organization and love of photography together as the project is a way to bring attention and funds to this organization that supports women in various ways who have suffered violent acts of aggression.
 McDermott and Cutler have plans to bring The Dylan Project to other locations.
 Also in 2013, McDermott starred in the short-lived CBS television series Hostages as FBI agent Duncan Carlisle.
-In 2014, McDermott began starring on another short-lived CBS television series Stalker in one of the lead roles, portraying Detective Jack Larsen opposite Maggie Q.
+In 2014, McDermott began starring on another short-lived CBS television series Stalker in one of the lead roles, Detective Jack Larsen.

-In 2019, McDermott had a recurring role on The Politician starring opposite January Jones, as the father of Lucy Boynton's character.
+In 2018, McDermott played the serial killer Don Burnside in the film The Clovehitch Killer, and in 2019, he had a recurring role on The Politician opposite January Jones, as the father of Lucy Boynton's character.
 In 2020, McDermott starred in Hollywood, a limited series for Netflix.
 He then went on to be cast as narcotics crime lord Richard Wheatley on the Elliot Stabler-centric Law & Order: Special Victims Unit spin-off Law & Order: Organized Crime, which premiered in April 2021.
 In season 1, McDermott as Wheatley was a series regular, but moved to a recurring role for season 2.
-Coinciding with his departure from Organized Crime, McDermott was tapped as the new lead on Dick Wolf's FBI: Most Wanted, following the departure of Julian McMahon.
+Coinciding with his departure from Organized Crime, McDermott joined Dick Wolf's FBI: Most Wanted as the new lead following the departure of Julian McMahon.
 His first episode aired in April 2022.